Manage Flow Exceptions and Failures

 Long Running Flow

 There are many reasons why a flow could be in an In Progress or Queued status for a long time.
-The definition of a long time will be different for each observer and is different for every flow.
+The definition of a long time will be different for each observer and flow.

-If you feel your flow has been in an In Progress or Queued status for too long, follow these steps to figure out why.
+If you feel your flow has been in an In Progress or Queued status for too long, follow these steps to determine the reason.

 Rerun a Service